Ssriram83/cloud-endure-workshop/content/lab/4_Recovery/_index.en.md

 4. You will now need to launch new Target machines for your failed back machines.
 Check the box to the left of each machine name, click the **LAUNCH TARGET MACHINES** menu, and select **Recovery Mode**.

+{{% notice info %}}
+The source machines needs to be terminated or removed from the VPC, as the new servers will have the same information, and may cause collision if they are not removed.
+{{% /notice %}}

 5. Once the Target machines have been launched, click the **PROJECT ACTIONS** menu and select **Return to Normal Operation** to reverse the direction of Data Replication back to its normal state (original Source to original Target.)

 ![Return to Normal](/lab1/return_to_normal.png?classes=shadow,border)